About Selva

 What is the purpose of repetition in your work?

 In my work, repetition represents theme, rhythm, and movement in random juxtapositions of shapes, colours, and lines.
 Some artists might find repetition challenging because they consider it uninspiring and dull.
-However, I believe that it's not possible to explore the furthest depth of one's creativity without keeping your focus in one direction.
+However, it's only possible to explore the furthest depth of one's creativity by focusing on one direction.

 What’s integral to the work of an emerging artist?